wallarm/product-documentation/docs/latest/api/overview.md

 ### Your own client

 !!! info "API credentials and SSO"
     When SSO is enabled for the user, authentication for requests to Wallarm API via UUID and secret key becomes unavailable for this user.
-Find detailed information is [SSO configuration](../admin-en/configuration-guides/sso/employ-user-auth.md#sso-and-api-authentication) article.
+Find detailed information in the [SSO configuration](../admin-en/configuration-guides/sso/employ-user-auth.md#sso-and-api-authentication) article.

 Your UUID and secret key are used for request authentication.